malswadi/skeleton-ucf-hmdb/README.md

 ## 3. Storage info

 ## Citation
-If you use this code, please cite the following:
+If you are interseted to use this code for your research, please cite:

 ```
 @article{Alsawadi2021,